 Custom Polyethylene Hip Resurfacing

-IMPORTANT NOTICE: Custom Polyethylene Hip Resurfacings are currently only available on a custom basis.
-For more information, please contact The McMinn Centre here:
+IMPORTANT NOTICE: Custom Polyethylene Hip Resurfacings are currently not available as a standard device.

 The acetabular cup is manufactured from highly cross-linked polyethylene, an extremely strong material that has a layer of Titanium porous coating on the outer surface to enable bone in-growth.
 Historic THR results show that this gives a long term fixation to the pelvis.
 The femoral component is the metal element of the prosthesis, made of a cobalt-chrome alloy which contains cobalt, chromium and molybdenum, and around 1% of different trace materials including carbon, silicon and nickel.
 As we know, metal-on-polyethylene articulations significantly reduce the metal debris from wear.